Skip to content

 scan

-Test-scan a string against all detection patterns without sending it through the proxy.
+Test-scan a string against all detection patterns without sending it through the DNS redirect service.
 Useful for testing policies and patterns.

 bleep scan "My AWS key is AKIAIOSFODNN7EXAMPLE"